 Information literacy is the ability to:

-Information literacy bumps up against media literacy, which, in addition to the skills needed to access, evaluate and analyze, asks students to understand the role of media in our society and become responsible media creators on their own.
+Information literacy bumps up against media literacy (sometimes news literacy), which, in addition to the skills needed to access, evaluate and analyze, asks students to understand the role of media in our society and become responsible media creators on their own.

 Digital literacy is typically defined as the ability to learn and effectively use digital tools in pursuit of the above skills.

 Use the links at left to navigate to pages that cover specific topic areas.

 Want to teach your students about plagiarism?
-We have a tutorial and activities to help students avoid plagiarism.
+We have a tutorial with quiz to help students avoid plagiarism.
 If you want your students to watch the tutorial with no quiz, that lives here.

-The For RHE Students page is designed for your students as a research guide for the course and you are encouraged to share the link with them.
+The RHE 306/309 Students page is designed for your students as a research guide for the course and you are encouraged to share the link with them.
 The page covers resources (primarily, but not exclusively, library databases) helpful to your students and tips for using these resources.

 Please don't hesitate to contact your librarian, Elise Nacca.
 You may also connect students directly to me for research help.